Our Mission Statement

 How can I get a copy of material that is found on The Lawrence Register?

-We can answer your questions and (sometimes) connect you to the right person or resource, but unfortunately we cannot do genealogy research for you.
+We can answer your questions and (sometimes) connect you to the right person or resource, but unfortunately, we cannot do genealogy research for you.

 How Do I Search for Material On Your Site?

-In order to navigate The Lawrence Register, you have three options:
+To navigate The Lawrence Register, you have three options:

 - While using a .pdf file, you can use the Ctrl+F shortcut key to search while that file is open.

-Another requested feature we have added is our “What’s New” page, this will keep you up-to-date on our new material on The Lawrence Register.
+Another requested feature we have added is our “What’s New” page.
+This will keep you up-to-date on our new material on The Lawrence Register.

 What Do The Abbreviations Stand For?